Birth Consulting

 Being a new parent is kind of like being a doula: it's all about being flexible and thinking on your feet.
 We'll work together to tailor each session to your family's unique needs that day.

 Intrigued?
 Scared to commit?
 Ok.
 Before I make you commit to four shifts at a time, you can book a single one-off session to get a feel for what this work is like.
-We can optimize your home for infant care, brainstorm how the *$%& you're supposed to get enough sleep with this new creature in your life, make a meal plan for the next couple months, or make a pot of tea and take all four hours just to talk about how this is WILD and BEAUTIFUL and BRUTAL and not AT ALL what you were expecting even though you read EVERY BOOK and PLEASE CAN I CRY NOW (yes, yes you can.
+We can optimize your home for infant care, brainstorm how the fuck you're supposed to get enough sleep with this new creature in your life, make a meal plan for the next couple months, or make a pot of tea and take all four hours just to talk about how this is WILD and BEAUTIFUL and BRUTAL and not AT ALL what you were expecting even though you read EVERY BOOK and PLEASE CAN I CRY NOW (yes, yes you can.
 And then we'll talk about how to make it fun).

 Want it?
 Yeah, you do!

-Postpartum support is $50 an hour, and is booked in 16-hour increments.
+Postpartum support is $75 an hour, and is booked in 16-hour increments.

 ~Talking with you about your experiences with birth and early parenthood and helping you process them